chengluyu/sdu-chiangchen/README.md

 npm install
 npm run start
 ```
-Then just follow the instructions.
+Then the prompts will instruct you.

 ![Uasge](demo.png)

 ## How to configure auto login?

-Just create a file named `config.json` with following content:
+Create a file named `config.json` with following content:

 ```json
 {